 The main feature of this type of shoes is the level of grip they offer.
 Denser and harder rubber make up the outsole (or bottom) of these shoes.
 Many brands use carbon fibre to provide tread pattern.
 Mainly because of its durability against off-road terrain.

-Consideration when choosing treadmill running shoes is almost similar with road running shoes.
+Consideration when choosing treadmill running sneakers is almost similar with road running shoes.
 Treadmill is one of the most consistent and flat surfaces you can run on.
 Often without any irregularities.
 With an added cushion on the treadmill, you can choose a lesser cushion shoe if you prefer a lighter weight option.

 Cross training shoes are designed for indoor activities like gym workout, cross training, or zumba.
-These shoes do not need a thick-cushion on the midsole, which makes it lighter.
+These pair do not need a thick-cushion on the midsole, which makes it lighter.
 This also means that you’ll feel your feet are more in contact with the ground.

 Second: Which Type of Running Are You Using Your Shoes For?

 If you are like me, sometimes you get charged up, and go running 5 days a week, sometimes you go months without running at all.